kbunnyjoel/lfcs-linux-projects/project4-backup-orchestrator/README.md

 ## Overview

 Backup Orchestrator is a comprehensive backup management tool designed to handle full, incremental, and differential backups efficiently.
 It supports restoring from backup artifacts or IDs, manages backup rotation policies, and enables scheduling via cron jobs.
 The project generates JSON summaries, manifests, and audit logs to maintain transparency and traceability throughout the backup lifecycle.
-Configuration is environment-specific, supporting separate setups for development and production environments.
+Configuration is environment-specific, supporting separate setups for development, production, and continuous integration environments.

 ## Features